International Day of Women and Girls in Science

 • Click here to go to the "Women in Science"-website of the Faculty of Life Sciences.

-Microbiology and Environmental Systems Science
+Centre for Microbiology and Environmental Systems Science

 Max Perutz Labs